signorpipo/wle-ppefault/README.md

 # License

-You are free to use this in your projects, just remember to credit me somewhere!
+You are free to use this in your projects, just remember to credit it somewhere, if possible!

 # Credits